St Giles’ Choir

 Sunday 17:15 with Choral Evensong at 18:30

 We are always delighted to hear from singers.
-We have a steady number of committed Gentlemen who meet each week for a practice on a Friday evening and another practice on a Sunday morning, before singing for a Choral Evensong or Eucharist or Matins.
+We have a steady number of committed Gentlemen who meet each week for a practice on a Friday evening and another practice on a Sunday before singing for a Matins, Choral Evensong or Eucharist.

 Entry for Trebles